wasanalowayed/heart-disease-detection-decision-tree/README.md

 met.
 Finally, when new data comes in, it follows the branches of the tree to predict the outcome.

-# Steps of the Algorithm:
+# Steps of The Algorithm:

 1. Start with the entire dataset: The algorithm begins with all the data points at the root of the tree.